 While getting money from advertising is great and I do it myself, it’s going to be a big struggle to earn enough from that to quit your day job or improve work/life balance.

 Even with Mediavine, your return on advertising is likely to be very low.

-I made about 1 cent per reader on my site with Mediavine.
+I made about 1 cent per session on my site with Mediavine.

 So with 25,000 sessions you might make $250 a month*.

 Think for a minute about how much time you have spent getting to that level and how much time you spend on your blog now.

 You would probably have made more charging $4 an hour as a VA.

 Is this really the success you are looking for?

 I currently make about 48 cents per reader on one of my blogs.
 I have ads on there as well that make about 4 cents a reader.
 So 44 cents in affiliate marketing on average from every reader I get compared to 4 cents from ads.